MahbubSakib/laravel-quicbooks/README.md

 ## Laravel-quickbooks-integration

-Firstly, quickbooks php sdk has integrated with this laravel project.
+Quickbooks php sdk has integrated with this laravel project.
 CRUD functionality of Invoice has been done here also.

 ## License